muyao/htmlgames/README.md

-More non-games than games here
+Visit https://muyao.app/ for all games